nwoodr94/cpp-projects/README.md

 8. Time

-[Space-Daemon](https://github.com/nwoodr94/cpp-projects/blob/master/space-daemon.png) was the multiple stage sounding rocket designed to carry this payload through Mach 2 and to an altitude of 21 km.
+The [Space-Daemon](https://github.com/nwoodr94/cpp-projects/blob/master/space-daemon.png) was a multiple stage sounding rocket designed to carry this payload through Mach 2 and to an altitude of 21 km.